-- Fun to drive
+- Great fun to drive

-- Economical engines
+- Efficient and powerful engines

 - Expensive to buy